 Whitney Houston (Arista, 1985)

 If pure joy has a sound, it might well be the sound of Whitney Houston’s explosive debut for Clive Davis’ Arista Records.
-Houston joined her godmother Aretha Franklin at Arista, she trusted in Davis’ instincts as much as the Queen herself had.
+Houston joined Aretha Franklin at Arista, she trusted in Davis’ instincts as much as the Queen herself had.
 In both cases, that faith paid off.
 Davis teamed the not-yet 22 year old singer with producers including Kashif, Jermaine Jackson, Narada Michael Walden (a guiding light of Franklin’s career at Arista) and Michael Masser.
 It was the last-named gentleman who supplied Houston with two of the three songs that topped the Billboard Hot 100, beginning an as-yet-unrivalled streak of seven consecutive Number One singles.
 The slow-burning, sensual “Saving All My Love For You,” co-written with Gerry Goffin, was introduced in 1978 by Marilyn McCoo of The 5th Dimension on her Marilyn & Billy album with husband Billy Davis, Jr. The luscious pop ballad would become Houston’s first No. 1 and also net her a Grammy Award.
 Houston’s third No. 1 was Masser’s “Greatest Love of All,” co-written with Thom Bell’s most frequent collaborator, Linda Creed.
 George Benson first recorded the song in 1977, and while Masser and Creed believed in the song and its uplifting message, Davis initially disagreed, relegating it to B-side status of “You Give Good Love.”
 When it was promoted to A-side status in April 1986, it was an instant, resonant favorite.
 In between these two ballads was “How Will I Know,” an ebullient piece of dance-pop spearheaded by producer Walden.

 Whitney Houston became the first album by a female artist as well as the first by a debut artist to yield three Number One singles.
 One accolade that Houston didn’t receive was the Best New Artist Grammy, having been denied a nomination on the basis of her guest appearances on discs by Teddy Pendergrass and Jermaine Jackson one year earlier.
 (The hit Pendergrass duet, “Hold Me,” was reprised on Whitney Houston.)
 The loss of that Grammy hardly hurt Houston, though, as the album shunted her to the ranks of superstardom.
 The 2010 25th anniversary edition of Whitney Houston from Legacy Recordings expanded it by five bonus tracks: the 12-inch dance mixes of “Thinking About You,” “Someone for Me,” and “How Will I Know,” a 1990 live version of “Greatest Love of All,” and a an cappella mix of “How Will I Know” revealing the powerful vocals beneath the glossy production.
 The second disc, a DVD, included music videos, new interview footage and some fascinating television appearances.
 Among those early performances is a scorching 1983 appearance with the avuncular Merv Griffin singing “Home” from Charlie Smalls’ score to The Wiz, as well as an emotional take on Henry Krieger and Tom Eyen’s “I Am Changing” from Dreamgirls.
 The television portion is rounded out by a 1987 Soul Train Awards performance of “You Give Good Love.”
 All are potent reminders of the ease with which Houston navigated pop, soul, dance, R&B and beyond, all with an effortless enthusiasm. – JOE MARCHESE